stan-dev/bayesplot/README.md

 * [Ask a question](https://discourse.mc-stan.org) (Stan Forums on Discourse)
 * [Open an issue](https://github.com/stan-dev/bayesplot/issues) (GitHub issues for bug reports, feature requests)

+### Contributing

+We are always looking for new contributors!
+See [CONTRIBUTING.md](https://github.com/stan-dev/bayesplot/blob/master/.github/CONTRIBUTING.md) for details and/or reach out via the issue tracker.

 ### Installation

 * Install from CRAN: